Welcome to 2021 / 2022

-Should you have any questions during this time regarding teaching and learning, please use the email addresses below to contact your child's class teacher.
+Should you have any questions, please use the email addresses below to contact your child's class teacher.
 Remember, we are here to help and the pupils' well-being, safety and learning are our priorities.

 Mrs Kennedy: firstname.lastname@example.org

-PE Days – Year 2 have PE on a Tuesday (2HK) and on a Wednesday (2GK), A full PE kit should be brought in at the beginning of the week and left in school.
+PE Lessons – Please ensure your child has a full PE kit in school.
+PE kits should be brought in at the beginning of the Half Term and left in school.
 A list of the full PE kit can be found on the website under Parents > School Uniform.

 Reading Books - Reading books and records should be brought to school daily.
 We encourage children to read every night to support their phonics.
 Please ensure that once you have read a book, you comment and sign so we know if it has been read.